 We have a committed and active governing body made up of a variety of professional people from different backgrounds but all committed to the improvement of life for the children of our school.
-We have re-constituted to avoid the need for committees and we have 2 full meetings per term where all Governors attend to ensure openness and transparency for all.
+We have re-constituted the governing body to avoid the need for committees and we have 2 full meetings per term where all Governors attend to ensure openness and transparency for all.

 If you would like to contact any of our Governors below, you can do so by either telephoning school on 01952 387880 or direct to Governors’ Section at Telford & Wrekin on 01952 380808.
 A message will be taken for the appropriate Governor to contact you.